-Jason did meet and tour with the Springfield Branson airport, discussed their plans and they stated they support the MMTAP.
+Jason did meet and tour with the Springfield Branson airport.
+They discussed their plans and they stated they support the MMTAC.

--Jason stated that we are working with the city of Monett for an Airport protection plan.
+Jason stated that we are working with the city of Monett for an Airport protection plan.

 -Branson Wastewater Treatment Plant retaining wall is almost complete.

 The Elevate Branson Tiny Home Project is on pause.
-They went for procurement and only received one and it was double the cost.
-They are working on going back for procurement, this project has received some poor press, mainly stating that the nonprofit received a lot of grant money, but nothing has been accomplished yet
+They went out for construction bids and only received one and it was double the cost.
+They are working with them to rebid the project.
+This project has received some poor press, mainly stating that the nonprofit received a lot of grant money, but nothing has been accomplished yet.

 -Branson comp plan is moving forward, working with the city if they want to hire a 3rd party company for the public engagement.